Microsoft Hyper-V In-Guest Processes

 You can also right-click a necessary process and select Kill Process and choose the necessary option from the shortcut menu.

 - [For Windows-based machines] To create an alarm, select one or more processes in the list, click the Create Alarm button, and select the type of rule on which the alarm must be based.
-For more information on alarm rules, see section Alarm Rules of the Veeam ONE Working with Alarms Guide.
+For more information, see Alarm Rules.